-To the Company's knowledge, based solely on a review of such reports and on information furnished to the Company and written representations that no other reports were required, during the fiscal year ended January 3, 1999, all applicable Section 16(a) filing requirements were complied with.
+To the Company's knowledge, based solely on a review of such reports and on information furnished to the Company and written representations that no other reports were required, during the fiscal year ended January 2, 2000, all applicable Section 16(a) filing requirements were complied with, with the exception of an untimely filing by George W. Wilson, through inadvertence, of a Form 4 relating to the purchase by his wife in September 1999 of 100 shares of the Company's Class B Common Stock, in which he disclaims beneficial ownership.

-The following table shows the compensation paid by the Company during 1998, 1997 and 1996 to each of the chief executive officer and the four most highly compensated executive officers of the Company.
+The following table shows the compensation paid by the Company during 1997, 1998 and 1999 to each of the chief executive officer and the four most highly compensated executive officers of the Company.